guillermooo/sublime-undocs/source/customization/menus.rst

-Sublime Text provides several menus that can be modified, most notably by adding menu items.
+Sublime Text provides several menus that can be modified, for example, by adding menu items.

 File Format